 Marvel has created strong female characters from Black Widow to Captain Marvel, but one that has stood out recently is Jessica Jones.
 First appearing in Alias #1, she is an extremely powerful superhero who eventually ends up being a private investigator.
 Her portrayal by Krysten Ritter in Netflix’s Jessica Jones has turned heads and the series was arguably one of Marvel’s strongest TV franchises yet.
 Her tenacious and dominant personality has left all damsels in distress in the dust.

 Not only did the series have several dynamic females in the cast, it also dealt with rape culture.
-This is something that is hard to articulate and has many emotions tied to it especially in light of recent court rulings.
+This is something that is hard to articulate and has many emotions tied to it especially in light of recent court rulings and the popular #MeToo movement.
 This is a huge problem that women deal with and the TV series navigated those issues the right way.
 Not just regarding the physical aspect, but on a physiological level and how it can manipulate and destroy a mind.

-Another great thing about this series is that when season two comes out (tentatively 2018) every single episode will be directed by a woman!
+Another great thing about this series is that when season two came out, every single episode was directed by a woman!
 This is a fantastic change for the television industry.

 Women are becoming more prominent in the entertainment industry, especially with Disney.
 When they bought Lucasfilm in 2012, no one knew the drastic but pivotal shift the Star Wars universe was about to make.
 The first big one was Rey in Star Wars: The Force Awakens.
 Finally having a female lead in a Star Wars movie was a breakthrough.
 Rey is tough, resourceful, and a fighter.
 Her significance is huge, and it seems it’s only the beginning of a series of strong female role models.
 One year after Episode VII we got the gift of Rogue One: A Star Wars Story.
 Though there was some skepticism, the movie was a huge hit, partly thanks to Jyn Erso.
 As the hero of the movie, this is one of the few times a woman has been the center of a Star Wars film and saved the day.
 Jyn had the rebels and friends supporting her; but for once there wasn’t a man that came and saved the day or a man that whisked her away in romance.
 She did it herself.
 This isn’t the only time Star Wars has had dynamic females, but it was refreshing.